 There is a current obsessive I need it now mentality and a desire to have and do more to contribute to our personal success.
 Some experience the guilt or anguish of missing out on the best that life has to offer – now.
 There is even an acronym for this compulsive behaviour – FOMO – fear of missing out.
 Coupled with the desire to live an out-of-the-ordinary-life (read: not boring), it spells imbalance and burnout, especially if you are doing it on autopilot.

 What motivates you?
+How to find your purpose in life?
 Once you know the answer(s), you can focus on the things that bring you more balance and happiness, and be assured that your actions represent who you are and what you want to achieve in life.

 Whether you are a fan of to-do lists or not, it is a good idea to have some idea of where your time goes every day.
 This habit will help you use your time more effectively and restore balance to your busy schedule.
 Instead of piling up tasks to fill the day, and pray that you can complete them by next day, try this: